 Doctor's Notes on Sick Building Syndrome

-Sick building syndrome is a condition that occurs when a number of a building's occupants have a constellation of nonspecific symptoms without a specific identifiable cause.
-The symptoms occur when people are in the building, and resolve when people are not in the building.
+Sick building syndrome is a condition that occurs when a number of a building's occupants have a group of nonspecific symptoms without an identifiable cause.
+Symptoms occur when people are in the building and resolve when people are not in the building.

 Kasper, D.L., et al., eds.
 Harrison's Principles of Internal Medicine, 19th Ed.
 United States: McGraw-Hill Education, 2015.